lucas-codes-stuff/lucas-codes-stuff/README.md

  Hello!
 My name is Lucas Furlong! 👋
-<br />Associates in Information Systems 🛜 Bachelor in Computer Science
+<br />Associates in Information Systems ℹ️ Bachelor in Computer Science
 <br />Currently working at OWL Computing 👨‍💼
 <br />I am currently working on learning new things about mobile app development!
 (Supabase and Flutter) 🌐
 <br />Be on the lookout for a Flutter-based mobile app in the next few months!!